fredlcore/Robotan/Supported Models.md

-The following lawn robots SHOULD be supported as they all use the same app.
+The following lawn robots SHOULD be supported in general as they all use the same app.
-However, only those marked as "CONFIRMED" have already been tested in real life.
+However, only those functions marked with an "X" have already been tested in real life.
 If you have successfully used Robotan in one of the robots which are not yet confirmed, please let me know at robotan (ät) code-it.de

 |Model|Steering|Configuration|Extension cable recommended|